DataDog/documentation/content/en/real_user_monitoring/session_replay/heatmaps.md

 Navigate to [**Digital Experience > Real User Monitoring > Session Replay > Heatmaps**][2].
 Select your application and view.

-On the [Real User Monitoring landing page][3], select your application and view.
-You can select the type of heatmap you would like to view as well (Top Elements, Click Map, Scroll Map).
+On the [Real User Monitoring landing page][3], select your application from the [application selector][4] and view.
+Under Map Type, you can select the type of heatmap you would like to view: Top Elements, Click Map, or Scroll Map.
+Clicking one of these options takes you to the [heatmap page][2] for a particular view.

 {{< img src="real_user_monitoring/heatmaps/rum-heatmaps-getting-started.png" alt="Select an application to view heatmaps for it" style="width:100%;" >}}

-This takes you to the [heatmap page][2] for a particular view.
  You can switch the view being shown with the **View Name** and **Application** selectors at the top.
 To add more granular filters, like a specific geography for example, you can add a filter from the panel on the left side.

 {{< img src="real_user_monitoring/heatmaps/heatmaps-filters-v2.png" alt="Shows the selector for selecting an application and a view from the options where you have already enabled session replay." style="width:100%;">}}